- The 8 Reasons Your Google My Business Listing Isn’t Ranking In The 3 Pack

 Niki Wolfe: Niki Wolfe is Web 20 Ranker’s SEO manager.
 She has been with Web 20 Ranker since 2015 and is a skilled SEO technician who personally oversees the search engine optimization for numerous local brands nationwide.

-Chaz Edward: Is the founder of Web 20 Ranker and a nationally recognized speaker and trainer for local SEO and Google My Business optimization.
+Chaz Edwards: Is the founder of Web 20 Ranker and a nationally recognized speaker and trainer for local SEO and Google My Business optimization.
 And he is a partner in the GMB management software Local Viking.